triblatron/dagui/README.md

   * Use well known algorithm suitable for GUIs
 * Rounded rectangles
 * Bezier curves with handles
+  * For signal paths
+  * Multi-segment to support complex signal paths
 * Host widgets at arbitrary points in the widget tree, such as children of rectangles, by allowing different shapes for widgets
 * Allow drawing circles outside the bounds of a rectangle to make a composite shape
 * Allow dragging of child windows without invoking drag and drop